Atascadero State Hospital: Patient-on-patient homicides

-On July 17, 1990 a 59 year old property clerk of the hospital was fatally attacked by a patient named Terry Caylor.
+On April 16, 1990, a 59 year old property clerk, George Bergstresser of Atascadero formally of Allentown of the state hospital was fatally attacked by a patient named Terry Caylor.

 On March 30, 2008, 44-year-old inmate Earl McKee strangled a fellow inmate, 37-year-old Lawrence Rael, to death with a knotted towel.
 McKee was originally institutionalized as a "Mentally Disordered Offender".
 In 2007, after making abusive threats to other inmates, he was reclassified as a "Sexually Violent Predator".
 The murder came in the wake of federal court-mandated changes that reduced the usage of medication and restraints on patients, as well as a large turnover in staffing resulting in less experienced personnel working at the hospital.

 On May 28, 2014, a patient was killed and an employee was severely injured during an alleged attack by a patient.

 Drastic changes since appointment of court monitors

 In recent years, the hospital, under the threat of a lawsuit by the United States Justice Department alleging violations of the Civil Rights of Institutionalized Persons Act, has been implementing a court-approved Enhancement Plan to bring the hospital into compliance with CRIPA.
 The Enhancement Plan was proposed and implemented by the "Human Potential Consulting Group" out of Alexandria, Virginia.
 This consulting group consists of various clinical professionals who have been contracted by other states to ensure compliance with CRIPA.
 In some states the consultants serve as court monitors while others serve as consultants.
 They regularly switch roles from Justice Department monitors to consultants, depending on the state.